7 minute read

 Global markets have largely shrugged off surprising political events in the past 12 months.
 Could this time be different?

 This is very much a UK-centric issue.
 It’s not necessarily right to say the markets shrugged off the outcome of the EU referendum last year.
-We saw sterling fall sharply at the time and it remains more than 10% lower than before the referendum.
+We saw sterling fall sharply at the time and it remains more than 10 per cent lower than before the referendum.
 That reflects the market’s view on the longer-term negative impact of the UK leaving the EU.
 But it probably doesn’t fully price in the negative implications of getting no deal with the EU.
 That would likely see sterling fall further.
 By the same token, a deal that allowed the UK to retain access to the single market would likely see sterling rise, perhaps quite materially.

 Cross asset-class implications